mrehkopf/vcs/README.md

 # VCS

-A capture application for Datapath Vision capture cards on Linux.
+A control application for Datapath Vision capture cards on Linux.

 ![VCS 3.0](./screenshot1.png)